90 minute comedy

 - Funny and touching.
 It has serious material as its base and presents it in hilarious form. – Connie Wilkinson, Port Ludlow, Washington

 About the playwright: Penny Petersen has loved theatre since her grandmother took her, at age 6, to see the Rockettes and later the opera.
 That did it–an addiction for life.
 She’s been directing plays and teaching theatre for 52 years.
 For 25 of those, she managed a theatre program at a community college while doing freelance directing and writing plays.
-She also wrote a musical take-off on The Fantasticks.
-Two middle-aged daughters try to fix up their parents and made a mess of it.
-In addition, she’s written two books, and has a dance band with her husband, Ron.
+She also wrote The Good Years: The Musical, which also comes as a straight play, The Good Years, with middle-aged daughters who try to fix up their parents but only make a big mess of things.